 This is a special day as you'll get to embark on a combined excursion that mixes kayaking on Lago Mascardi with a nature trek through the forest.
-The adventure begins with a pickup at your hotel followed by a 45-minute drive south of Bariloche along the famed Ruta 40 to the lake.
+The adventure begins with a pickup at your hotel, followed by a 45-minute drive south of Bariloche along the famed Ruta 40 to the lake.

-Your first destination is a lakeshore campsite owned by the local indigenous community.
+Your first destination is a lakeshore campsite owned by the local Indigenous community.
 Here you'll hop into your kayak and begin paddling for Playa Leones, the most beautiful beach on Mascardi.
-Once you arrive at this tranquil pebble beach you'll be able to relax on shore and enjoy the surrounding wilderness.
+Once you arrive at this tranquil pebble beach, you'll be able to relax on shore and enjoy the surrounding wilderness.

-Afterward, you'll embark on a nature trek through native coihue forest until you reach a secluded lagoon.
+Afterward, you'll embark on a nature trek through the native coihue forest until you reach a secluded lagoon.
 Then it's time to head back to Playa Leones, where you'll enjoy lunch while relaxing on the shore.
 Finally, you'll kayak back to the starting point and return to Bariloche.

-In the morning you'll partake in an active history lesson as a guide leads you on a tour in and around Bariloche.
+In the morning, you'll partake in an active history lesson as a guide leads you on tour in and around Bariloche.
 Along the way, he or she will explain the legacy of the city and its surrounding locales.
 This tour comprises a classic circuit that covers the city as well as some of the most famous viewpoints outside of it, like Cerro Campanario and the Llao Llao Peninsula.
 The former offers panoramic views of Lago Nahuel Huapi from its summit, while the latter is the site of the most impressive hotel in the country, Hotel Llao Llao.

 Over the course of this tour, your guide will explain how San Carlos de Bariloche evolved relatively quickly from a small mountain village into one of the most attractive and popular cities in Argentina.
 As you experience the natural beauty of the region and hike around its terrain, you'll begin to understand why Bariloche was voted Argentina's national capital of adventure tourism.
 At the end of the tour, you'll visit a local microbrewery for lunch and a beer tasting.